 These locations provide state-of-the-art computers with high-speed Internet access.
-In addition, all computers are equipped with current word processing, graphics, spreadsheets, database, and office systems software utilized by business and industry.
-Each computer can print to a network laser printer and may be accessed by any computer on campus.
+In addition, all computers are equipped with current word processing, graphics, spreadsheets, database, and office systems software utilized by business and industry and each computer can print to a network laser printer.